KCL-BMEIS/OOP/week2A.md

 # What is the compiler really doing?

-When everything works, programming in C++ is great
+When everything works, programming in C++ is great (though opinions may vary...)
 - but things rarely work first time...

 For you to understand what has gone wrong and how to fix it, we need to explain